Nicelab/wp-alkimia/readme.txt

 === Alkimia ===

 == Description ==
-WordPress theme based on the InK CSS framework by sapo.pt.
+Theme based on the InK CSS framework by sapo.pt and Font Awesome fonts icons by Dave Gandi.
-This is a white clear and simple theme with widgets support on the right sidebar.
+This is a white simple theme with widgets support on the right sidebar and the footer.
+The theme also provide support for Breadcrumb NavTx and the Opening Hours plugins.

 Official support on Github : https://github.com/nicelab/wp-alkimia